The Palestine Question: Intellectual Hypocrisy of the West

 Origin of Superiority and Inferiority Theory

-These thinkers asserted the superiority of the West in culture, religion, ethnicity, arts, literature, and all other aspects of civilization, labeling the rest of the world as inferior and uncivilized.
-This doctrine of superiority justified their imposition of Western development models on other societies, leading to the onset of colonialism under the guise of reformation.
+These thinkers asserted the superiority of the West in culture, religion, ethnicity, arts, literature, and all other aspects of civilisation, labelling the rest of the world as inferior and uncivilised.
+This doctrine of superiority justified their imposition of Western development models on other societies, leading to the onset of colonialism under the guise of reformation.[4]

 In fact, the theory of superiority has its origins in Western intellectual development.
 Charles Darwin initially proposed through his Theory of Evolution that humans, like other biological species, evolved from primitive ancestors through the process of natural selection.
-However, Darwinism was later conflated with developments outside of biology by certain scientists.
-Some experts suggest that this dangerous theory had a clear influence on Hitler’s Nazism, which viewed the Nordic race as superior to others, leading to the horrific genocide of thousands of Jews.
+However, certain scientists later conflated Darwinism with developments outside of biology.
+Some experts suggest that this dangerous theory had a clear influence on Hitler’s Nazism, which viewed the Nordic race as superior to others, leading to the horrific genocide of thousands of Jews.[5]

 On Palestine

-Yet, sadly, the world intellectuals do not realize that today over 40,000 Palestinian people, with 33% them of children, 18.4% women and 8.6% elderly are being killed in broad daylight by Israeli attacks as per the numbers reveal health official in Gaza on 15 August 2024.
-A CNN assessment of late January says - the conflict has killed one in 100 people in Gaza.
+Yet, sadly, world intellectuals do not realise that today, over 40,000 Palestinian people, with 33% of them children, 18.4% of women and 8.6% of the elderly, are being killed in broad daylight by Israeli attacks as per the numbers revealed health official in Gaza on 15 August 2024.
+A CNN assessment of late January says - the conflict has killed one in 100 people in Gaza.[9]

 In Palestine, the 365-square-kilometer Gaza Strip has been devastated by relentless Israeli rocket attacks, rendering it uninhabitable.
 The homeless population, fleeing under the constant threat of missiles, finds no refuge, even as the Israeli army fires rockets as far as Rafah, the last town on the Egyptian border.
 Surrounded by the Mediterranean Sea, Israeli rockets, and ruins, the Palestinian homeland has become a prison.